Regularity of roots of polynomials: Proof of Theorem

 \begin{lem} Let $Q_{a'} = Q_{b'} Q_{c'}$, $a'=(a'_1, \ldots ,a'_n)\in \C^{n}$, $b'=(b'_1,\cdots, b'_{n_1})\in \C^{n_1}$, $c'=(c'_1,\cdots, c'_{n_2})\in \C^{n_2}$, be monic complex polynomials.
 Suppose that $Q_{b'}$ and $Q_{c'}$ have no common root.
 Then there are complex analytic mappings $b (a)$, $c(a)$, defined in a neighborhood of $a'$ in $\C^n$, such that

 and $b'= b(a'), c'=c(a')$. \end{lem}

-\begin{proof} If we write $ Q_a = Q_{b} Q_{c}$ and compute $a$ as a function of $b$ and $c$, $a(b,c)$, then the Jacobian determinant of $a(b,c)$ equals the resultant of $Q_b$ and $Q_c$ which is nonzero by assumption.
-Thus the lemma follows from the Inverse Function Theorem (IFT). \end{proof}
+\begin{proof} If we write $ Q_a = Q_{b} Q_{c}$ and compute $a$ as a function of $b$ and $c$, denoted by $a(b,c)$, then the Jacobian determinant of $a(b,c)$ equals the resultant of $Q_b$ and $Q_c$ which is nonzero by assumption.
+Thus the lemma follows from the Inverse Function Theorem. \end{proof}

 Since $\bar a_{i_0} (p_2) \ne 0$ and $Q_{\tilde a} (\tilde Z) $ is in Tschirnhausen form, $Q_{\bar a(p_2)} (\tilde Z) = \tilde Z^n+ \bar a_2(p_2) \tilde Z^{d-2}+\cdots+\bar a_n (p_2) $ has at least two distinct complex roots and thus can be written as the product of two factors with no common roots.
 Then Lemma \ref{split} allows us to extend this splitting to a neighborhood of $p_2$